osrf/gazebo_tutorials/custom_messages/tutorial.md

 ~~~

 Pass the deque of Vector2d pointers and the first argv string to the
-createVectorArray.
+`createVectorArray`.
 If it fails, then the input was probably formatted
 incorrectly.
 Exit the program in this case.

 ~~~